-August Plant of the Month: Cyrilla racemiflora – Swamp cyrilla, TiTi, Leatherwood
+August Plants of the Month: Cyrilla racemiflora – Swamp cyrilla, TiTi, Leatherwood

 An uncommon multi-stem shrub for the northeastern United States, Cyrilla racemiflora blooms from mid summer until late summer.